albertodiazdurana/TravelTide_Customer_Segmentation/presentation/01_EDA_data_quality_cohort_QA.md

 ### Q9: What does "7.52 sessions per user" tell us?

 **Answer:**
-This metric indicates **moderate to high engagement** within our cohort:
+This metric indicates **moderate to high engagement** within my cohort:

-- Users in our cohort have browsed/interacted with the platform multiple times
+- Users in my cohort have browsed/interacted with the platform multiple times
 - They're not one-time visitors (which would show ~1 session per user)
 - They're engaged enough to have established behavioral patterns for segmentation
 - This validates Elena's >7 sessions filter as appropriate for identifying committed customers